Nails; one thing you can get into shape without exercise…

 - 5 drops lemon essential oil

-- 3 drops sweet orange essential oil (leave out if using lavender)
+- 3 drops tea tree essential oil

 As always, this is not personal medical advice and we recommend that you talk with your doctor before trying or using any new products.
 It’s important to check with a doctor before taking this or any new product, especially if taking any other medicine or supplement or if pregnant or nursing.
 Be sure to check ingredients to make sure there is no risk of an allergic reaction.

 Wells, Katie.
 (January 23, 2019).
 Natural Nail Care 101: Tips for Healthy Nails.
 Wellness Mama.
 Retrieved from https://wellnessmama.com/385581/healthy-nails/